 - You have an active and eligible T-Mobile or Sprint account.

 - You have a compatible Wi-Fi Calling-enabled device.
-If you can't use Wi-Fi Calling, see Wi-Fi calling troubleshooting.
+If you can't use Wi-Fi Calling, use the Wi-Fi calling troubleshooting page.

 - Wi-Fi calling is enabled on your device, you've completed e911 address registration, and you've made at least 1 call using Wi-Fi calling with that device and SIM card.